 What to visit in Casablanca:

 1- Hassan II Great Mosque: Completed in 1993 is a pharaonic work, which was paid by all Moroccans in the popular subscription.
 It is located on the beach and stands majestically topped by its minaret over 200 meters high, the highest in the world.
 At its top, there is a laser beam that marks the direction of Mecca, with a range of 30km.

 A pleasant walk through the shops allows us to find objects of art deco.
-There is a bit of everything: clothing sellers, traditional antique dealers, jewellery stores, bookstores, Moroccan furniture stores, sale of olives and spices, boilermakers, carpet vendors … A series of small shops and bazaars reveal a variety of visitors Moroccan crafts, from all over the country: ceramics, leather goods, wooden furniture.
+There is a bit of everything: clothing sellers, traditional antique dealers, jewelry stores, bookstores, Moroccan furniture stores, sale of olives and spices, boilermakers, carpet vendors … A series of small shops and bazaars reveal a variety of visitors Moroccan crafts, from all over the country: ceramics, leather goods, wooden furniture.

-Geography and urbanization
+Geography and urbanization:

-The metropolis is bounded by the ocean to the west, but extends more and more to the north, east and south.
+The metropolis is bounded by the ocean to the west but extends more and more to the north, east, and south.
 It also suffers from a large agglomeration of shanty towns on its periphery, a phenomenon that the government has been trying to completely eliminate since 2012.

 are marked by different styles, ranging from neo-Moorish to art-deco, as it was for many decades a “laboratory city” of the world’s great architects.
 On the other hand, the city has witnessed major projects, such as the Hassan II la Mezquita, the Casablanca Navy, and the Twin Center, and attracts more and more real estate investors.